In this season of giving, we want to highlight just a few of those that are “doing good” in our space.

 Groups working for social causes

 Women In Research (WIRe) is a fast-growing global organization that champions diversity within the market research space.
-By providing women with mentoring programs, networking opportunities and professional tools for success, WIRe seeks to give women a greater voice within our industry.
+By providing women with mentoring programs, networking opportunities, and professional tools for success, WIRe seeks to give women a greater voice within our industry.
 They sponsor an annual scholarship program for women in under-served areas around the globe to help fund market research education.
 In addition, the organization has done some interesting research surrounding diversity and gender advancement within the industry.

 Training the next generation of researchers and providing opportunities to nurture a passion for the future of our space is near and dear to our hearts at Infotools.
-Earlier this year, we released a case study about our work with the University of Auckland which guided students in a real-life research project.
-An annual program, each year the students do research for a deserving nonprofit organization in the community.
+Earlier this year, we released a case study about our work with the University of Auckland, which guided students in a real-life research project.
+An annual program, each year, the students do research for a deserving nonprofit organization in the community.
 In 2019, the beneficiary was the New Zealand Housing Foundation, which used the student-generated insights to shape future programming and services and better connect with its key audiences.

 There is a myriad of ways that companies (and individuals) can give back to social and charitable causes.
 The market research industry is approaching cause-based work with a wide range of worthy initiatives and specific projects.
-It’s a great time of year to shine a spotlight on just a few of these amazing programs.
+It’s a great time of year to shine a spotlight on just a few of these fantastic programs.
 Happy Holidays everyone!